phobon/daily_coding_challenge/FM - front-end interview/notes.md

 - .apply() - executes function
 - .bind() - partial application, returns the function

+### Timing (debounce)

+- How to schedule things in javascript
+  - setInterval() - continuously perform something after x ms
+  - setTimeout() - perform something after x ms
+  - requestAnimationFrame() - timing in UI
+- Debounce to throttle input

+### Trees

+- Binary trees have data, a left and a right leaf
+- Order of children is from left to right [0, 1, 2, 3]
+- Parent.children is an array of items

+### Rendering

+- Lean into knowing how the rendering engine of a browser works
+- If we're doing it in javascript - requestAnimationFrame()
+  - Every time there's a render, there's a call to requestAnimationFrame()
+- All browsers render @ 60fps

 ### Promises
 - A promise to return something eventually